Genivia/ugrep/README.md

                   By default SEP is a double hyphen (`--').

            -H, --with-filename
                   Always print the  filename  with  output  lines.
 This  is  the default when there is more than one file to search.

            -h, --no-filename
                   Never print filenames with output lines.

-           -?, --help
-                  Print a help message.
+           --help Print a help message.

            -i, --ignore-case
                   Perform   case   insensitive   matching.
 This  option  applies case-insensitive matching of ASCII characters in the input.
 By default, ugrep is case sensitive.

            --include=GLOB
                   Search  only  files whose path name matches GLOB (using wildcard matching).
 A path name glob can use *, ?, and  [...]  as  wild- cards,  and  \ to quote a wildcard or backslash character liter- ally.
 Note that --exclude patterns take priority over --include patterns.

            --include-dir=GLOB
                   Only  directories  whose  path name matches GLOB are included in recursive searches.
 Note that --exclude-dir patterns take  pri- ority over --include-dir patterns.

            -k, --column-number
                   The  column number of a matched pattern is displayed in front of the respective matched line, starting at  column  1.
 Tabs  are expanded when columns are counted.

            -L, --files-without-match
                   Only  the names of files not containing selected lines are writ- ten to standard output.
 Pathnames  are  listed  once  per  file searched.
 If  the  standard  input  is  searched,  the  string ``(standard input)'' is written.

            -l, --files-with-matches
                   Only the names of files containing selected lines are written to standard  output.   ugrep  will only search a file until a match has been found,  making  searches  potentially  less  expensive.
                   Pathnames  are  listed  once per file searched.
 If the standard input is searched, the string ``(standard input)'' is written.

            --label[=LABEL]
                   Displays the LABEL value when input is read from standard  input where a file name would normally be printed in the output.
 This option applies to options -H, -L, and -l.

            -m NUM, --max-count=NUM
                   Stop reading the input after NUM matches.

+           -N, --only-line-number
+                  Each output line is preceded by its relative line number in  the file,  starting  at line 1, without displaying the line matched.
+                  The line number counter is reset for each file processed.

            -n, --line-number
                   Each output line is preceded by its relative line number in  the file,  starting at line 1.
 The line number counter is reset for each file processed.

            --no-group-separator
                   Removes the group separator line from  the  output  for  context options -A, -B, and -C.

            -o, --only-matching
                   Prints  only  the  matching part of the lines.
 Allows a pattern match to span  multiple  lines.
 Line  numbers  for  multi-line matches  are  displayed  with  option -n, using `|' as the field separator for each additional line matched by the pattern.
 Con- text options -A, -B, and -C are disabled.

            -q, --quiet, --silent
                   Quiet  mode:  suppress  normal output.  ugrep will only search a file until a match has been found, making  searches  potentially less  expensive.
 Allows a pattern match to span multiple lines.

            -R, --dereference-recursive
                   Recursively read all files under  each  directory.
 Follow  all symbolic links, unlike -r.

            -r, --recursive
                   Recursively  read all files under each directory, following sym- bolic links only if they are on the command line.

            -S, --dereference
                   If -r is specified, all symbolic links are  followed.
 This  is equivalent to the -R option.

            -s, --no-messages